Shiloh (biblical city): Byzantine churches

 Excavations from 2006 to 2007, carried out adjacent to and just south of Tel Shiloh, exposed elaborate mosaic floors as well as several Greek inscriptions, one explicitly referring to the site as the "village of Shiloh".
 During August–September 2006 archaeological excavations were carried out adjacent to the tell of Shiloh.
-A team led by the Archaeological Staff Officer for Judea and Samaria in Israel's Civilian Administration Antiquities Unit, performing a clean-up operation at Shiloh this summer, a belated continuation to a previous 1998 dig, discovered the mosaic floor of a large Byzantine church which was probably constructed between 380 and 420 AD.
+A team led by the Archaeological Staff Officer for Judea and Samaria Area in Israel's Civilian Administration Antiquities Unit, performing a clean-up operation at Shiloh this summer, a belated continuation to a previous 1998 dig, discovered the mosaic floor of a large Byzantine church which was probably constructed between 380 and 420.

 Three Byzantine basilicas have now been uncovered.
 The length of one, excavated by Hans Klær in the late 1920s, is 40 m.
 The width, also measured externally, is 14.10 m, but a 6.40 m wide room adjoins the building on the south side.
 This church had three naves, and 12 bases and two beautiful Corinthian capitals 62 cm high and 72–61 cm wide are preserved.
 Their appearance recalls the well-known fourth-century style, with separate leaves revealing the ribbing of the back leaves, and a smooth leaf under the corner.